On Cyclic Matroids and their Applications: Algebraic and Geometric Connections

 \begin{proposition} Let $\mC$ be an $[n,k]_q$ cyclic code with generator matrix $G$.
-Then $\mM(G)$ is a cyclic $k$-matroid. \end{proposition} \begin{proof} The bases in the matroid $\mM(G)$ correspond to the sets of indices of $k$ linearly independent columns.
+Then $\mM(G)$ is a cyclic $k$-matroid. \end{proposition} \begin{proof} The bases in the matroid $\mM(G)$ (see Example~\ref{rep-mat} for the definition of $\mM(G)$) correspond to the sets of indices of $k$ linearly independent columns.
 Observe that since $\mC$ is cyclic, then the matrix $\sh(G)$ obtained by shifting on the right every row of $G$ is still a generator matrix for $\mC$.
 In particular, the cyclic shift of each basis is still a basis. \end{proof}

 \begin{remark} It is immediate to see that the cyclic property is not invariant under permutation of the coordinates.
 Hence, in general, it is necessary to find an appropriate relabelling of the points of the matroid, in order to obtain a cyclic one.
 The same property it is not invariant for cyclic codes, i.e. cyclicity is not preserved under permutation of columns. \end{remark}